Skip to main content

 Writing Effective Filling Instructions

-• Be explicit: Use field labels that match or closely resemble those in the form
+• Be explicit: Use field labels that match or closely resemble those in the document

 • Use key-value pairs: Format as “Field Name: Value” for best matching

-• Include context: If a form has multiple similar fields, add context like “Section A - Name: John”
+• Include context: If a document has multiple similar fields, add context like “Section A - Name: John”

 Working with MIMEData

-• The filled_pdf response is a MIMEData object with filename and url properties
+• The filled_document response is a MIMEData object with filename and url properties

 • Extract base64 content by splitting on comma: url.split(",")[1]